 Schematic datasets are similar to feature datasets, but they contain a collection of schematic diagram templates and schematic feature classes.
 They are used to graphically visualize and manipulate network data.

-The following tables in the database are part of an ArcMap parcel fabric:
+The following internal tables are part of a parcel fabric:

 Topologies are rules that enforce data integrity and manage the behavior of spatially related feature classes.
 A geodatabase topology stores information about the feature classes that participate in the topology, the cluster tolerance assigned to the topology, the relative rank of each feature class in the topology, and a list of the rules that apply to that topology.

-When you validate a topology, the dirty areas and topology errors identified for the topology are stored in a set of tables in the schema of the user connected to the geodatabase when topology validation is performed.
+When you validate a topology, the dirty areas and topology errors identified for the topology are stored in a set of tables owned by the user connected to the geodatabase when topology validation is performed.

 Terrain datasets are surfaces that represent three-dimensional space.
 They use measurements (stored as feature classes) and rules to generate triangular irregular network (TIN) pyramids to represent elevation.
 The source feature classes can either be referenced by the terrain dataset or embedded in the terrain dataset.